jdohertydev/turia-park-run/README.md

 ### Content
 * This site was inspired by the Love Running walkthrough and many of the pages have used code from it.
 Without this resource, it would have been difficult to produce something so professional.
 * The FAQ page was adapted from ['How to Create an Effective Faq Page Design with HTML and CSS'](https://www.youtube.com/watch?v=6U-8kIx2oMk).
-* Advice was given by my mentor as well direct support from the Code Institute.
+* Advice was given by my mentor as well as direct support from the Code Institute.
 * To clean up the HTML and CSS [Webformatter](https://webformatter.com/) was used.

 ### Media

-* The favicon icon based on the logo was create using [Favicon](https://favicon.io/favicon-converter/).
+* The favicon icon based on the logo was created using [Favicon](https://favicon.io/favicon-converter/).
 * Montserrat was the main font used throughout the site and this was taken from [Google Fonts]( https://fonts.google.com/).
 * The author has been given permission to use all the stock photos of runners which were taken from a recent event.
 * Icons that feature in the 'where?' and footer section are from [Font Awesome]( https://fontawesome.com/).